yitmeng00/yitmeng00/README.md

 ## About Me

-- A curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies :sparkles:
+- Has a curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies :sparkles:

 - Focusing on building user-friendly, reliable and scalable mobile and web applications that can make positive impact to the world :globe_with_meridians: